A privacy-preserving distributed computational approach for distributed locational marginal prices: Conclusion

 \section{Conclusion}

-In this paper we developed a novel distributed and privacy-preserving algorithm for the computation of distributed locational marginal prices.
-Our computational strategy builds on, and significantly extends, state-of-the-art block coordinate descent algorithms for convex optimization problems with affine coupling constraints.
-A conic relaxation strategy of the ACOPF problem allows us to obtain a convex formulation.
-It is well known that convex relaxations of ACOPF problems are exact only for simple distribution networks.
-Recently, there emerged an interest to develop distributed optimization algorithms which run on the non-convex original problem formulation \cite{OPFAladin}.
-This comes at the cost of duplicating variables and artificial consensus seeking steps, which blows up the dimension of the problem.
-Non-convex version of \ac{PPDLMP} will be investigated in the future.
-We also plan to conduct extensions of this work where the electric network is exposed to stochastic uncertainty.
+We developed a novel distributed and privacy-preserving algorithm for the computation of distribution locational marginal prices.
+Our computational strategy builds on extends state-of-the-art block coordinate descent algorithms for convex optimization problems with affine coupling constraints.
+Non-convex versions of \ac{PPDLMP} will be investigated in the future.
+We also plan to conduct extensions of this work where the electric network is exposed to stochastic uncertainty. \appendices